NorahAlshahrani/bert_synonym_attack/Training-Scripts/README.md

-In this repository, we share the code scripts for training and fine-tuning Models on the Hotel Arabic Reviews Dataset (HARD) and Sentiment Analysis for Social Media Posts in Arabic Dialect (MSDA).
-Also, by studying the effectiveness of adversarial training on BERT models, we share the code scripts of refine-tune BERT models using the augmented datasets with adversarial examples.
+In this repository, we share code scripts for training and fine-tuning models on the Hotel Arabic Reviews Dataset (HARD) and Sentiment Analysis for Social Media Posts in Arabic Dialect (MSDA), besides our adversarial training code scripts.